 Seventh and eighth grade students are required to attend an approved summer school and/or tutoring at parent or guardians expense in order to fulfill requirements for promotion.
 Students may attend summer school only if their final average is 50% or higher.
 Only two (2) failures may be made up in summer school.

-CORE COURSES math, ELA, English, reading, science, social studies SPECIALS music, art, computers, technology education, wellness ELECTIVES also called EXTENSIONS Research Writing, Drama, the Middle Ages, the Amendments, Statistics, Economics, Ecology, etc. (These classes are subject to change.)
+CORE COURSES math, ELA, science, social studies SPECIALS music, art, computers, technology education, wellness

 STUDENT CONDUCT PROCEDURES & REGULATIONS

 ASSEMBLIES